Charles Sink

 Separated from service in Indiana.

-Returned to Harvard.
-Received Bachelors in Architecture and Masters in Architecture for thesis.
+Received Bachelors in Architecture and Masters in Architecture.

 Worked on town site of Los Alamos.
 1947

-Moved to Caracas, formed 1st architectural office 1948
+Moved to Caracas, formed his first architectural office 1948

 Moved to Denver, Colorado 1950